dimiruizp/dimiruizp/README.md

 ### Hi there 👋
 I'm Dimitri Ruiz.
 I'm from Málaga, Southern Spain.
 I love photography, music & computers.
+#
+I'd like to get inside Git more and more, and probably this would be the perfect moment to do it.
 <!--
 **dimiruizp/dimiruizp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.